foggerty/thebook/Chapters/NotesAndReferences.md

 1337 CHAPTER 2 192-202

 Cf. A*, 23a-243; a, 11b-r2a; B!, rsb-16a; B7, 17a, 14b (folios disarranged); b!, 10a-r1a; b*, 24a-25b; b*, gb- rob; bi, 9075-982; b, 7b-8b.
 1. These five points are not expressly stated, but implied in the verse with which the commentary is opened in our text.
 As in A'a, the opening is abrupt.
-In all other MSS the commentary is more smoothly introduced with subject matter of a little more genera! nature.
+In all other manuscripts the commentary is more smoothly introduced with subject matter of a little more genera! nature.

 1338 CHAPTER 3 20a-25b